andavissuse/sca/README.md

 ## bin directory
 bash and python scripts to analyze supportconfigs

-## datasets directory
-Link to datasets used for supportconfig analysis.
-Datasets are built and provided in the sca-databuild project.

-## susedata directory
-Link to susedata info (product lifecycles, rpm versions, rpm files) used for supportconfig analysis.  susedata files are built and provided in the sca-databuild project.

 ## packaging directory
-spec file to be used in packagin
+spec file to be used in packaging

 # Instructions

 ## Analyzing a supportconfig
-Top-level supportconfig analysis script is sca-L0.sh.
+Prerequisites:
+* datasets and susedata files in the directories specified in sca-L0.conf

 To analyze a supportconfig:
 * Run `sca-L0.sh <supportconfig-tarball>`.
 This will: